-Individuals with otopalatodigital syndrome type I typically have short stature, an incomplete closure of the roof of the mouth (cleft palate), a downward slant of the opening between the upper and lower eyelids, hearing loss due to a defect of the middle ear (conductive hearing loss), and abnormal shortness of the fingers and toes.
+Individuals with OPD type I typically have short stature, an incomplete closure of the roof of the mouth (cleft palate), a downward slant of the opening between the upper and lower eyelids, hearing loss due to a defect of the middle ear (conductive hearing loss), and abnormal shortness of the fingers and toes.
 Symptoms that are sometimes seen in OPD type I are: short, broad thumbs and great toes; wide spaces between the toes; one or more fingers bent to the side; two or more digits united (syndactyly); short fingernails; dislocation of the head of the radius (one of the bones of the forearm); a broad bridge of the nose; underdeveloped bones of the face; and/or slow speech development.
 Females with the disorder may have an overhanging brow, a depressed nasal bridge, a wide space between the eyes, and a flat midface.
 The symptoms expressed in females vary and are fewer.
 Females do not have the full expression of this disorder.

-Individuals with otopalatodigital syndrome type II are typically more severely affected.
-Major characteristics in males with this disorder may be a small head, broad forehead, flat bridge of the nose, wide space between the eyes, small mouth, cleft palate, downward slant of the opening between the upper and lower eyelids, small mouth, small jaw, fingers that are bent and overlap, short fingers and toes, curved long bones of the forearms and legs and occasionally mental retardation.
-OPD type II typically results in stillbirth or early infant death.
-Females with OPD type II may have mild symptoms such as an arched palate in the mouth, broad face, low-set ears, split uvula (the fleshy lobe in the middle of the back border of the soft palate), fingers bent to the side, short stature, and a downward slant of the opening between the upper and lower eyelids.
-Females do not have the full expression of this disorder.
+Individuals with OPD type II are more severely affected.
+Major characteristics in males with this disorder may be a small head, broad forehead, flat bridge of the nose, wide space between the eyes, small mouth, cleft palate, downward slant of the opening between the upper and lower eyelids, small mouth, small jaw, fingers that are bent and overlap, short fingers and toes, curved long bones of the forearms and legs, and small chest, heart defects and occasionally intellectual disability.
+Less common symptoms may include split tongue-tip, clouded eyes, and Dandy-Walker malformation (a brain malformation).
+OPD type II typically results in stillbirth or early infant death in males.
+Females do not have the full expression of OPD type II and may have mild symptoms such as an arched palate in the mouth, broad face, low-set ears, split uvula (the fleshy lobe in the middle of the back border of the soft palate), hearing loss, fingers bent to the side, short stature, and a downward slant of the opening between the upper and lower eyelids.

 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.

 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.

-Treatment for OPD is symptomatic.
+Treatment for OPD type I and II is symptomatic.
 Infants may have difficulty breathing and require long-term respiratory care.
 Orthopedic and surgical procedures may be used to correct skeletal deformities.
 Treatment of hearing loss may be limited due to the severity of deformities within the ear.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.
+All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

-For information about clinical trials being conducted at the National Institutes of Health (NIH) in Bethesda, MD, contact the NIH Patient Recruitment Office:
+For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

-Tollfree: (800) 411-1222
+Toll-free: (800) 411-1222

 TTY: (866) 411-1010

-For information about clinical trials sponsored by private sources, contact:
+For information about clinical trials sponsored by private sources, in the main, contact: